 With our guidance, you will deal with your moth infestation, protect your valuable clothing and home textiles, and take away the stress of dealing with these pests.

-Unlike many other brands of Moth Trap that have a simple glue strip and small pheromone 'tablet' to be placed near by, our MothPrevention® Moth Trap has a blend of 3 natural female moth pheromones impregnated into the entire glue surface of the sticky strip.
-This makes the catch rate for this trap impressive
+Unlike many other brands of Clothes Moths Trap & Carpet Moth Trap that have a simple glue strip and small pheromone 'tablet' to be placed near by, our MothPrevention® Moth Trap has a blend of 3 natural female moth pheromones impregnated into the entire glue surface of the sticky strip to catch moths.
+This makes the catch rate for these sticky moth traps impressive

-MothPrevention® Clothes Moth Traps work through being impregnated with a blend of different natural female moth pheromone attractants impregnated into the sticky surface.
+MothPrevention® Clothes Moths Trap and Carpet Moth Traps work through being impregnated with a blend of different natural female moth pheromone attractants impregnated into the sticky surface.
 Adult Male Moths are attracted to the glue strip and become stuck to it.
 This does two things:

-Our clothes moth traps are specific to Clothes Moths and Carpet Moths.
-It will not attract other species
+Our clothes moths traps are specific to Clothes Moths and Carpet Moths.
+These closet moth traps will not attract other species

 If you find you are catching moths in this trap, further control methods may be required to eliminate your moth problem